 This is a special case of Weyl Integration Formula.
-The statement of this theorem in full generality and the proof can be found, for example, in [5] or in [32].
-The proof requires a fair amount of the structure theory of compact Lie groups and will not be given here.
+The statement of this theorem in full generality and the proof can be found, for example, in [3].
+The proof requires a fair amount of structure theory of compact Lie groups and will not be given here.